 Why not build a national facility?

-- The establishment of dedicated federal quarantine facilities of the required scale are not a short or even medium term solution.
+- The establishment of dedicated federal quarantine facilities of the required scale are a partial solution that will not be available in the short term.

-- It’s not possible to rapidly establish facilities capable of receiving tens of thousands of arrivals per month with the required proximity to major hospitals and airports.
+- Australia needs to provide at least 25,000 quarantine spaces at a time.
+It’s not possible to rapidly establish facilities capable of receiving tens of thousands of arrivals per month with the required proximity to major hospitals and airports.

 A lot of commentators suggest that international arrivals should be sent to a facility or facilities like Howard Springs or Christmas Island, imagining that would solve the stranded Aussies crisis.
 It won’t.